-- A. Oral Contrast Agents will be administered according to the Enteric Contrast Protocol. - 1.
+- A. Oral Contrast Agents will be administered according to the Contrast Media Protocol. - 1.
 Inpatient oral contrast is dispensed to the appropriate nursing unit for administration by the nursing personnel. - a.
-Radiology personnel will label the containers with the following Information: patient name, medical record number, exam, contents, and date and time the oral was prepared.
-Radiology personnel will also label the cups being dispersed to the units with the same information. - B. The technologist will document the dosage of contrast given in Radnet Technical Comments. - C. If the exam is ordered STAT or the ordering physician doesn't want oral but the indication is listed on the Enteric Contrast Protocol, technologist must consult the radiologist.
+Radiology personnel will label the containers with the following Information: patient name, medical record number, exam, contents, and date and time the oral was prepared. - B. The technologist will document the dosage of contrast given in Radnet Technical Comments.